omnect/meta-omnect/README.md

 ```
 Note, the *fw_setenv* command requires root permissions.

-The platform specific device paths are defined in [README.device.md](./README.device.md).
+The platform specific block device paths are defined in [README.device.md](./README.device.md).

 After the flash mode 2 has been finished successfully, the target system will be switched-off.
 The u-boot environment variables *flash-mode* and *flash-mode-devpath* will be deleted automatically.